 To categorise a column, click the settings icon, and select Assign Category from the drop-down.

-In the Categories dialog which appears (see below), you'll find that section 1 is already pre-filled with the column you've selected.
+In the Categories dialog (see below), you'll find that section 1 is already pre-filled with the column you've selected.
 You simply need to fill in section 2, by selecting an appropriate category from the list.
 Type a few characters to search for categories with a particular name.

 Once you click Assign, you'll find your column is assigned to the category you selected, and is no longer shaded blue.